raystorm/wcc-component-archetype/readme.md

 </dependency>
 ```

-Which means it also assumes you're using the same maven coordinates for it's Depencencies.
+Which means it also assumes the `ucm-maven-plugin` dependencies are available at the same maven coordinates.

 ```xml
 <dependency>